TTM4115-G11-2024/Spec3-Final/readme.md

 1) init: gray background
 2) available: green background
 3) unavailable: orange background
-4) authenticating: "Authenticating..." shown from right to left.
 5) battery status: Two digit number shown in white.
-When reached battery cap: Blink yellow -> (Batery_cap)% -> Blink yellow -> "Done..." from right to left.
+When reached battery cap: Blink yellow -> ('Batery_cap')% -> Blink yellow -> "Done..." from right to left.
 6) error: Red X

 ## How to use the different SenseHat lighting modes in your code.
-- Best advice: See test_sensehat.py
 1) When charger program starts up, add the following:
 ```
-import sensehat as SH
+from charger import ChargerInterface # For using the sensehat in external file.

-display = SH.Display(start_state) # By default use start_state = "init"
+interface = SH.ChargerInterface(start_state) # By default use start_state = "init"
-display.start()
+interface.start()
 ```
 2) Add the state of what to display on SenseHat in your code:
 ```
-display.state = your_state # Remember to add this everytime you want to change the display to another one on the list above.
+interface.state = your_state # Remember to add this everytime you want to change the display to another one on the list above.
 ```
 3) Give SenseHat information about the battery:
 ```
-display.battery_cap = your_battery_cap
+interface.battery_cap = your_battery_cap
 # Considering you are in charging state when this happens:
-display.state = "battery status"
+interface.state = "battery status"
 # Foreach time you read battery status from MQTT update the battery status on SenseHat:
-display.battery = updated_battery_status
+interface.battery = updated_battery_status
 ```
 4) If there is an exit or terminate state/function for your program, add the function that terminates SenseHat too:
 ```
-display.stop()
+interface.stop()
 ```